Principles for responsible investment

-As a rule, Sitra does not exclude any industries from its investment activities.
+Sitra does not exclude any sectors from its investment universe.
 Investees are expected to comply with not only the law but also, for example, the UN Global Compact principles (human rights, labour, environment, anti-corruption).

-Sitra always determines the location of the registered offices of funds considered as investment targets.
-Sitra cannot invest in funds that are registered in tax havens.
+Sitra always examines the fund domiciles of the funds considered as potential investments.
+Sitra will not invest in funds that are domiciled in tax havens.
 In this policy, a tax haven refers to an offshore financial centre.

 Investments of endowment capital in investment funds

 Sitra has investments in equity funds, fixed income funds and real estate funds, among other things.
-Sitra’s ownership in these funds is indirect, meaning that the investments are managed by external fund managers who carry out individual investment analyses and make investment choices.
+Sitra’s ownership in individual companies is indirect, meaning that the investments are managed by external fund managers who carry out individual investment analyses and make investment decisions.

 Sitra primarily chooses funds and fund managers that are both successful and responsible partners.
 All of the current managers of Sitra’s funds have signed the UN-supported Principles for Responsible Investment.

-The observance of responsible investment is extensively assessed in selecting investment funds.
-Fund managers are required to take the Principles for Responsible Investment into account in their investment strategies, processes and, ultimately, their choices of securities and their practices concerning influence and ownership.
-The actions of fund managers are evaluated regularly by engaging them in discussions concerning investment practices.
+ESG practices are examined thorouhly when selecting new investment funds.
+Fund managers are required to take the Principles for Responsible Investment into account in their investment strategies, processes and, ultimately, their choices of securities and their engagement and ownership practices.
+The actions of existing fund managers are evaluated regularly by engaging them in discussions concerning investment practices.
 As a final means of exercising influence, the decision can be made to redeem investments in a fund.

 Investments in venture capital funds

-Sitra’s capital investment activities include venture capital fund investments aimed at not only achieving financial returns but also supporting the growth of new business activity that promotes sustainable well-being.
+Sitra’s investment activities include also venture capital fund investments aimed at not only achieving financial returns but also supporting the growth of new business activity that promotes sustainable well-being.

-When making fund investments, Sitra aims to evaluate the general partners’ opportunities and skills related to incorporating the evaluation of ESG factors into their investment processes.
-Partners are requested to describe the processes of responsible investment that they apply.
-Signing the PRI is not a requirement, but it is considered an advantage.
+When making fund investments, Sitra aims to evaluate the general partners’ opportunities and skills related to incorporating the ESG factors into their investment processes.
+Partners are requested to describe their responsible investment processes.
+Signing the PRI is not required, but it is considered as an advantage.

-Sitra is also actively involved in establishing practices for a new form of capital investment known as impact investing.
-The goal of SIB funds, for example, is to create operating models for solving social problems.
+Sitra is also actively involved in establishing practices and models for impact investing in Finland.
+The goal of SIB funds, for example, is to create new operating models for solving social problems.